gl-inet/imagebuilder/README.md

 https://docs.microsoft.com/en-us/windows/wsl/install-win10

+**Note for Windows Subsystem For Linux (WSL) users:**

+The Imagebuilder requires a "case sensitive" system, Windows is unfortunately not.
+To run the Imagebuilder in WSL you **MUST** clone the repo to the linux folder tree, ie: ```/home/<username>/``` or any other folder you choose.
+This is required, you **CAN NOT** run it from ```/mnt/c/``` or any other windows native drive mounted in WSL.
+Running the Imagebuilder from a Windows mounted disk will result in a failed build with cryptic messages.

 ## Preparing your build environment

 To use the Imagebuilder on your system will usually require you to install some extra packages.